Futurism (Christianity): 70th week of Daniel

+In contradistinction, historic premillennialism may or may not posit Daniel's 70th week as future yet retain the thesis of the future fulfillment of many of the prophecies of Major and Minor Prophets, the teachings of Christ (e.g., Matthew 24) and the book of Revelation.

+The Olivet Discourse

+The futurist view of the Olivet Discourse in Matthew 24 equates Jesus's teaching to be about the future Great Tribulation.
+Verses 4-14 cover the first half of the tribulation period, verses 15-29 relate to the second half of the tribulation, and verses 29-31 cover the Second Coming.

+Rapture and tribulation

 Futurist interpretations generally predict a resurrection of the dead and a rapture of the living, wherein all true Christians are gathered to Christ prior to the time God's kingdom comes on earth.
-They also believe a tribulation will occur - a seven-year period of time when believers will experience worldwide persecution and martyrdom.
+They also believe a tribulation will occur – a seven-year period of time when believers will experience worldwide persecution and martyrdom.
 Futurists differ on when believers will be raptured, but there are three primary views: 1) before the tribulation; 2) near or at the midpoint of the tribulation; or 3) at the end of the tribulation.
 There is also a fourth view of multiple raptures throughout the tribulation, but this view does not have a mainstream following.

-Pretribulationists believe that all Christians then alive will be taken up to meet Christ before the Tribulation begins.
-In this manner, Christians are "kept from" the Tribulation, such as Enoch was removed before God judged the antediluvian world, in contrast with Noah who was "kept through" wrath and judgement of God in the flood of Genesis.